Azure/Vision-AI-DevKit-Pages/docs/_docs/06b-Wi-Fi_issues.md

 ## Changing the configured Wi-Fi network

-To change the Wi-Fi network your DevKit hardware connects to, long press the power button for more than 5 seconds to turn on the DevKit hardware access point.
+To change the Wi-Fi network your DevKit hardware connects to, long press the power button for 5 seconds to turn on the DevKit hardware access point.
 Connect your PC to the Wi-Fi access point by running the [Configure the DevKit]({{ '/docs/Run_OOBE/' | relative_url }}) process again, using the new Wi-Fi network settings.